Newborn jaundice is common and causes yellowed skin and eyes. We discuss the symptoms, treatment and signs there might be cause for concern.

 Complications of newborn jaundice

-If this is the case, there's a very small risk of a serious complication in which bilirubin passes into the brain and causes brain damage.
-This is called kernicterus.
-Kernicterus is very rare in the UK, affecting less than one in every 100,000 babies born (NHS, 2018).
+There is a very small risk of a serious complication of untreated jaundice in which bilirubin passes into the brain or central nervous system and causes brain damage.
+This is called kernicterus, and is very rare in the UK, affecting less than one in every 100,000 babies born (NHS, 2018b).

 A number of things can make your baby’s jaundice last beyond the usual two to three (if premature) weeks.
-Occasionally, babies who are completely well and are being breastfed might continue to have jaundice.
-If this is your baby, you can continue breastfeeding and the jaundice will go away given time.
-Other reasons for prolonged jaundice include an infection, thyroid problems or, rarely, childhood liver disease (CLDF, 2018b).
+Occasionally, babies who are completely well and are being breastfed might continue to have jaundice (NHS, 2018a).
+With continued breastfeeding the jaundice should go away given time.
+Other reasons for prolonged jaundice include an infection, thyroid problems or, rarely, childhood liver disease (NHS, 2018c).

 It’s a good idea to check the colour of your baby’s poos against the shades in this chart.
-Contact your GP if your baby’s poos are very pale or you are worried and your baby’s jaundice lasts longer than two weeks (three weeks for a premature baby) (CLDF, 2018c).
+You could contact your GP if your baby’s poos are very pale, if their urine is yellow rather than clear, or you are worried and your baby’s jaundice lasts longer than two weeks (three weeks for a premature baby) (CLDF, 2019b).

 Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0808 588 1662.